14. New Scanning¶

 far is repeated again for each point of the next outer model.

-class defines a number of additional properties besides
+The CompoundModel class defines a number of additional properties besides

 the list of contained models.
 These are: